 Example usage of retrieve requests with filter criteria using modifiedSince condition tag: if a target resource is modified since 12:00 then the Hosting CSE will identify it as a matched resource.

-Discovery Result Type: Optional Discovery result format.
-This parameter applies to discovery related requests (see filterUsage in table 8.1.2-2 and clause 10.2.6) to indicate the preference of the Originator for the format of returned information in the result of the operation.
+Desired Identifier Result Type: Optional result format of resource identifiers.
+This parameter indicates the format of the resource identifiers in the result of operations that can return a list of resource identifiers or Child Resource References.
 This parameter shall take on one of the following values reflecting the options in clause 9.3.1:

-Hierarchical addressing method.

-Non-hierarchical addressing method.

-For example, if Discovery Result Type is set to Non-hierarchical addressing method, then the request Originator indicates that the discovered resources should be in the form of Non-hierarchical address.
+Structured identifier format.

+Unstructured identifier format.

-The absence of the parameter implies that the result shall be in the form of a Hierarchical address.
+The absence of the parameter implies that the result shall be in the form of a Structured identifier format.

 Token Request Indicator: Optional parameter used to indicate that the Originator supports the Token Request procedure, and the Originator may attempt the Token Request procedure if the Receiver provides a Token Request Information parameter in the response.